vivekvajipey/professor_dobby/README.md

 2. Click on any text block in the PDF to start a conversation
 3. Choose between Leashed and Unhinged Dobby using the toggle
 4. Use preset buttons for quick actions or type custom questions
-5. Click the "Dobby vs. Dobby" button to see both personalities debate
+5. Click the "Dobby vs. Dobby" button to see both personalities debate about the text

+## Roadmap

+- **Full Voice Conversation**:
+  - Integrate speech recognition so users can speak their questions
+  - Finalize text-to-speech so Dobby can read every response aloud
+- **Enhanced Interactivity**:
+  - Expanded tools for highlighting, annotating, and exploring PDF content
+- **More Fleshed-Out Debates**:
+  - Improved back-and-forth between Leashed and Unhinged Dobby for richer “Dobby vs. Dobby”
+- **Note-Taking Functionality**:
+  - Let users save or export key insights, highlights, and chat logs
+- **Internet Search Integration**:
+  - Allow Dobby to reference the web for up-to-date info or deeper context